asakusuma/ember-local-config/README.md

 ## API

-**ember-local-config** will pickup any file in your config directory that ends with `.local.js` and attempt to pull out a config object and merge it into the normal app config.
-You do not need to modify how you consome the regular config.
+**ember-local-config** will pickup any file in your config directory that ends with `.local.js`, attempt to pull out a config object and merge it into the normal app config.
+You do not need to modify how you consume the regular config.

 ### Local config generator